best

 Athom · Home Assistant: okay · local: good

-• Protocols: ethernet, wifi, zigbee, z-wave, matter, thread, infrared, bluetooth
+• Protocols: ethernet, wifi, zigbee, z-wave, infrared, bluetooth

 • Best for: mixed-ecosystem households that still want decent local behavior